 "You can run, but you can't hide," Laurence taunted.
 I turned left and found myself once again in the shelter of the trees.
 I could hear them panting behind me as they run to catch up.
 As I turned back to the path, I nearly tripped on a large vine but narrowly avoided face planting the floor.
 I emerged once again into a square and caught the sign for 'Craft Corner'.
 There were three buildings in a half-moon shape.
 So I chose the closest one to me and yanked the door open, entering the room to find several kids and one adult staring at me.

-I must have looked a right mess, sand was stuck to my jumper and my hair was soaked through with sweat.
+I must have looked a right mess, sand sticking to my jumper, and my hair was soaked through with sweat.
 My chest was heaving with exhaustion as I looked around at the boys and girls staring at me.

 "I'm Simon," he introduced himself quietly, staring up at me.
 Though I'm short, I still had several inches on him.

 "Alex," I returned.

 "I know who you are, you're on the debate club and in the science club," he replied excitedly.
 I groaned, I'd rather be known for being popular and cool but, unfortunately, I'm a first-class geek.